A person Writing With a Pen

 The best way to prepare for any assessment is to complete a SHL practice test from JobTestPrep.
 This is exactly what you need to do to prepare for verbal reasoning tests.
 Unlike other assessments, verbal reasoning tests do not have much material that you can study beforehand.

 However, SHL has practice verbal reasoning tests that will give you a better idea of how the questions in this assessment will be asked.
-After completing practise verbal reasoning tests you will feel much more prepared to take on the official test.
+After completing practice verbal reasoning tests, you will feel much more prepared to take on the official test.

 3. Focus on the Practice Questions You Get Wrong on the Practice Tests

-After completing a few practice tests it is common to feel unhappy with the score that you are getting.
-If you want to improve this score on the SHL verbal reasoning practice test.
+After completing a few practice tests, it is common to feel unhappy with the score that you are getting.
+If you want to improve, you have to review your answers on the SHL verbal reasoning practice test.

-A good idea to do this is to make a note of the incorrect questions.
-Read over this question and identify where you might have gone wrong.
-By doing this you will be able to understand the mistake you have made.
-Then you can try to prevent it from happening in the official assessment.
+Make a note of your incorrect answers.
+Reread the passage and the question and identify what details you have overlooked.
+By doing this, you will be able to understand the mistake you made.
+Then, you can keep it in mind to prevent it from happening in the official assessment.

 After all, these verbal tests include written passages that you will need to read carefully to fully understand.
-Test takers should read through each text passage at least twice before answering the question.
+Test takers should read through each text passage before answering the question.
 It is also just as important to read the verbal reasoning question carefully before answering.

 5. Apply Logic when Unsure

-Once you have done this you can go back to the question that you were unsure about.
-When answering this question try to answer logically.
+Once you have done this, you can go back to the question that you were unsure about.
+When answering this question, try to answer logically.
 However, it is important to keep in mind to keep out any outside knowledge.
 Only use the information provided in the text passage given.
+But if all else fails, you can take a wise guess.

 6. Practice Time Management Skills

 Usually, the SHL verbal tests include 30 questions and have a maximum time limit of around 19 minutes.
-The time limit of these verbal tests is quite short considering how many questions the test takes will have to answer in this time limit.
+The time limit of these verbal tests is quite short considering how many questions the test takers will have to answer.

-This is why candidates need to practise their time management skills before this verbal test to avoid running out of time.
-The last thing you want is to have a lower score just because you ran out of time.
+This is why candidates need to practice their time management skills prior to the real test to avoid running out of time.
+The last thing you want is to have a low score just because you ran out of time.

 Final Thoughts